freedomofpress/securedrop-docs/docs/introduction/what_makes_securedrop_unique.rst

-What Makes SecureDrop Unique?
+What makes SecureDrop unique?
 =============================

 SecureDrop attempts to solve or mitigate several problems journalists and sources have faced in recent legal investigations, attacks from state actors, and other threats to the confidentiality of communications.

-No Third Parties that Can Secretly be Subpoenaed
+No third parties that can secretly be subpoenaed
 ------------------------------------------------

 For decades, there were very few leak prosecutions in the United States in large